10 years of LoRaWAN: The Things Conference 2025 signals a new phase for a converged IoT future

 Key themes included the rise of edge AI in IoT chips and applications, the integration of generative AI into IoT development platforms, advancements in satellite IoT through partnerships with LoRaWAN and mobile networks and preparations for the upcoming EU Cyber Resilience Act.

-Notably, LoRaWAN’s continued momentum could point to a model of openness and community engagement, qualities that are increasingly relevant for the wider IoT space, including cellular IoT with one in three mobile operators reconsidering their long-term IoT strategies.
+Notably, LoRaWAN’s continued momentum could point to a model of openness and community engagement, qualities that are increasingly relevant for the wider IoT space, including cellular IoT, as one in three mobile operators are reconsidering their long-term IoT strategies.

 Authors